Frarese/llvm-slicer/README.md

 ###LLVM slicer
 This is a static slicer based on the Mark Weiser's algorithm in [1].
 It is augmented to perform an inter-procedural analysis.
-The initial criteria considered here are all assert_fail function calls (which is effectively every place where an assert is in the code).

 ### How To Build
   - `mkdir LLVMSlicer.obj`